How a small band of animation innovators brought movie magic to millions (with a little help from one of the world's most powerful film studios).

 Producer Lori Forte developed the idea with Fox and it was originally planned as a classically animated dramatic family film.
 But with recent technological advances, the studio decided to take a risk and make a fully 3D animated feature - challenging Chris and the team to transform it into a comedy.
 The risk paid off.
 Ice Age grossed $46.3 million in its opening weekend, breaking the record for a March opening.

-We’ve come a long way from the humble beginnings of a one room office with three computers, but the compulsion to tell thrilling stories and delight people is exactly the same.
-Actually, that one room office is pretty nearby, like maybe a 9 minute drive.
-Or was.
-I think it's residential now.
+We’ve come a long way from the humble beginnings of a one room office with three computers, but the compulsion to tell thrilling stories is exactly the same.
+In fact, that one room office is still nearby- a 9 minute drive to be exact.
 Either way, the best chapters of our story are yet to come and we can’t wait to animate them.